pine

 $ pine

-Open specific folder$ pine -f [folder]
+Open a specific folder instead of INBOX$ pine -f [folder]

 SYNOPSIS